department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/action-items-discovery/research/alerts-discovery-research-summary.md

 **1. Users were very confused about why they were seeing those specific alerts on My VA** Most users thought that the alerts shown on My VA were there because they were more important than the other alerts on the alerts page.
 Users thought that the VA had specifically chosen those to elevate.
 Only 1 user recognized that they were the most recent alerts.

 > "I'm confused why it's only showing me 3 on My VA....
 I guess it's just a matter of understanding how they did this... "
-> "Why would only show me 3??
+> "Why would it only show me 3??
 I can't understand this."

 **2. 7 out of 8 users missed the 'View all alerts' link completely.
 Many users mentioned wanting it to be further up on the page and called out.** Almost all users scrolled right past this link, and if asked to go back to the alerts page they would use the link in the navigation.